atlanhq/application-sdk/docs/SQL_APPLICATION_GUIDE.md

 - `SQLWorkflowAuthInterface`: This interface handles authentication for the workflow.
 The default implementation establishes a connection to the database using the provided credentials and checks their validity.

 - `SQLWorkflowMetadataInterface`: This interface manages metadata extraction from the database.
-The default implementation runs SQL queries to fetch schema, table, and column information, helping the workflow understand the database structure.

 - `SQLWorkflowPreflightCheckInterface`: This interface runs preflight checks before the workflow is executed.
-The default implementation checks whether the necessary tables and columns exist in the database and verifies that the database is accessible.

 - `SQLWorkflowWorkerInterface`: This interface handles the execution logic of the workflow.
 The default implementation is responsible for running the tasks defined by the workflow, such as extracting data, running preflight checks, and processing results.
 You can override this interface to implement custom workflow logic, such as data transformations or running multiple queries in sequence.

 These components are flexible, enabling you to build workflows with custom logic or simply use the out-of-the-box implementations.
 Now, let’s start with setting up the necessary configurations for interacting with the database.

-# Setting up all the configurations required to interact with the database.
+# Configuration
 To interact with the database, we need to configure
 - Authentication
 - Metadata extraction